Skip to content Skip to footer

 Fed up with high construction prices and never-ending contractor delays?
 You should build a shipping container garage.
-Shipping container garages are an alternative to the high price and long construction periods of conventional garages, offering a cheap and sturdy solution for those who need a little extra space at their home or business.
-Garages made from shipping containers are built using the same robust materials that make up cargo containers on international freight ships, and so they can be easily customized into whatever design you can dream up, in a fraction of the time.
+Shipping container garages are an alternative to the high prices and long construction periods of conventional garages, offering a cost-effective and sturdy solution for those who need a little extra space at home or at their business.
+Garages made from shipping containers or conex boxes are built using the same robust materials that make up cargo containers on international freight ships.
+So they can be easily customized into whatever design you can dream up, in a fraction of the time.

 Advantages of a Shipping Container Garage